ewre324/CoT-Finetune-LLM/README.md

 # Usage
 Update the model name in the training.py file.
 Once update save he file and then launch the training using trco Save the script and

+# Huggingface Models
+Few of these trained models are located at [https://huggingface.co/collections/ewre324/chain-of-thought-reasoning-677cd3d30a4d2007a88b159a]